astronomer/docs/astro/cli/sql-cli.md

 - Creates a table named `filtered_orders` and runs `filtered_orders.sql` to populate the table with data from `data/retail.db`.
 - Creates a table named `joint_orders_customers` and runs `joint_orders_customers.sql` to populate the table using data from `filtered_orders`.

-To view the implementation of this workflow in more detail, you can view the generated code using the setup steps in the following topic.
+To view the implementation of this workflow in more detail, you can view the generated code.
+See [Export a SQL workflow as a DAG](#export-a-sql-workflow-as-a-dag).

 ## Export a SQL workflow as a DAG

-Export a SQL workflow as an Airflow DAG using the following command:
+Run the following command to export a SQL workflow as an Airflow DAG:

 ```
 astro flow generate <your-sql-workflow> --env=<your-env>